Rex-48/twitter_sentiment_analysis/README.md

-Here is an example of a README file you can use for your GitHub repository:

----

 # Tweet Sentiment Analysis Web App

 This is a Flask-based web application for sentiment analysis of tweets and text.
 The application uses the Twitter API to fetch tweets based on a search query and performs sentiment analysis on those tweets.
 It also allows users to perform sentiment analysis on their own input text.